UKM-HUB/ukmhub-API/README.md

 ## Corporate

-1. Corporate must first register using their company email and password, after registration the user will redirected to the update company profile page.
-If the update succeeded then the user must be verified first by the coop before using the app (assuming the user has been approved by admin cooperative)
+1. Corporate must first register using their company email and password, after registration the user will be redirected to the update company profile page.
+If the update succeeded then the user must be verified first by the admin cooperatives before the corporate can use the app (assuming the user has been approved by admin cooperative)

 2. Corporate verified by admin cooperatives can use the search feature of SMEs about the same in accordance with the corporate category.
 SMEs are listed in map view and a list view which enables corporate to see the details of SMEs